Interstitial Challenge

 The visitor requests a protected URL.
 Your backend calls POST /validate.

-The validator can't confidently allow or block based on request data alone.
-It returns decision: "redirect" with an HTML interstitial as base64 in response_html.
+The validator cannot confidently allow or block from request data alone.
+For an interstitial, it returns decision: "redirect" with base64 HTML in response_html.

 Session continuity